-The Certification Body conducted the following certification based on the materials submitted by the Evaluation Facility during evaluation process.
+The Certification Body conducted the following certification based on the materials submitted by the Evaluation Facility during the evaluation process.

-- 1. Submitted evidential materials were sampled, the contents were examined, and related work units shall be evaluated as presented in the Evaluation Technical Report. - 2.
-Rationale of evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 3.
+- 1. The submitted evidential materials were sampled, the contents were examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 2.
+Rationale of the evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 3.
 The evaluator's evaluation methodology presented in the Evaluation Technical Report shall conform to the CEM.